mongodb/specifications/source/enumerate-indexes.rst

   - verify all the indexes are represented in the result
   - verify the "unique" flags show up for the unique index
   - verify there are no duplicates in the returned list
-  - if the result consists of statically defined index models, verify that the ``ns`` fields are accurate if such a field is defined as part of the model.
+  - if the result consists of statically defined index models that include an ``ns`` field, verify that its value is accurate

 Backwards Compatibility